mjeammet/DAPY-P6_juststreamit/README.txt

 # JustStreamIt

 ## Description
-A front end project written in HTML, CSS and Javascript, without framework or bootstrap.
+A front end project written in HTML, CSS and Javascript, without any bootstrap.
-Connects to the API
-This website allows to visualise the most interesting movies of the OC MOvies Database.
+Connects to the OC MOvies Database API, available at https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR .

 ## How to Clone